 Home/Dental Implants/Restoring Bone and Facial Structure

 Tooth loss and advanced gum disease can result in diminished jawbone volume and structure.
 In addition to being a potentially serious dental health problem and a condition that may limit candidacy for dental implants, jawbone loss can even affect the appearance of your face.
-At Restorative and Implant Dentistry of Bayside our dentist and prosthodontist, Sameet Sheth, DDS, FACP, performs a variety of specialized procedures designed to restore bone and facial structure.
-Bone grafting and bone regeneration options allow Dr. Sheth to reconstruct areas of the jawbone to support dental implants and improve dental health.
-In some cases, he incorporates the use of maxillofacial prosthetic devices to repair congenital and acquired defects of the mouth and jaw.
+At Restorative and Implant Dentistry of Bayside, our implant dentists andprosthodontists, Sameet Sheth, DDS, FACP and Arpita Patel, DDS, offer a variety of specialized procedures designed to restore bone and facial structure.
+Bone grafting and bone regeneration options allow our prosthodontists to reconstruct areas of the jawbone to support dental implants and improve dental health.
+In some cases, our doctors incorporate the use of maxillofacial prosthetic devices to repair congenital and acquired defects of the mouth and jaw.

 If you are interested in learning more about the process of restoring bone and facial structure, please explore the information provided below.
-For a consultation with Dr. Sheth, we invite you to contact our office.
+For a consultation with our prosthodontist, we invite you to contact our office.

 In severe cases of jawbone loss, the bony ridge required to support a dental implant may be reabsorbed by the body.
 To rebuild the height and/or width of the ridge, a bone graft procedure called a ridge expansion can be performed.
 During this procedure, bone graft material is added to the jawbone and allowed to heal.
 Once properly healed, it may be possible to place dental implants in the restored bone structure.

 Sinus augmentation is a bone grafting procedure that can rebuild portions of the upper jawbone that have diminished as a result of tooth loss or gum disease.
-Dr. Sheth accesses the upper jawbone through the sinus cavity and places bone grafts in atrophied areas to create a more substantial support for the placement of dental implants.
+Our prosthodontist accesses the upper jawbone through the sinus cavity and places bone grafts in atrophied areas to create a more substantial support for the placement of dental implants.